discretlib/doc/content/learn/datamodel/schema.md

 - Fields can be made not nullable only if a *default* value is provided.
 - New Fields must be either *nullable* or contains a default value.

-This set of constraints allows the datamodel to evolve without requiring versionning.
+This set of constraints allows the datamodel to evolve without requiring versioning.

 Let take an example, if we consider the following to be the old data model
 ```js